jsbachiller/jsbachiller.github.io/_pages/en-us/about.md

 I am a PhD candidate in economics at the University of Luxembourg.

 My research interests include the economics of migration, education and labor economics.
 I have also done some work on monetary and trade economics.
+My work is mainly done using applied econometrics methods.